 Because many premises liability cases involve a fall of some kind, both traumatic brain injury (TBI) caused by hitting the head, and broken bones in various areas of the body, are very common.
 Broken bones can be painful and expensive to treat, in some cases requiring surgery, and may leave you out of work for weeks or months.
 Traumatic brain injuries can lead to a wide variety of chronic problems, from severe headaches to neurological symptoms like memory loss or cognitive impairment.

 People exposed to dangerous chemicals may have a large array of injuries, depending on the specific chemical and the nature of their exposure.
 If the chemicals involved are flammable and a fire occurs, the victim may suffer severe burns.

 If You Were Hurt On Someone Else’s Property, Do You Have a Premises Liability Case?

 This depends on many factors involved in the injury, but in some cases, yes, you may have a liability claim.
 If you pursue a premises liability case, your attorney will need to demonstrate that the owner or manager failed to safely maintain the property, and that this lack of maintenance led to your injury.
 Whether this can be done or not depends on what kind of evidence you have.

-If you’ve been hurt and are wondering if you have a case, your best option is to contact a North Carolina personal injury law firm like Auger Law for a free consultation.
+If you’ve been hurt and are wondering if you have a case, your best option is to contact a North Carolina premises liability law firm like Auger & Auger Accident and Injury Lawyers for a free consultation.
 Your lawyer will ask you questions about what happened and determine who, if anyone, is likely to be liable in this situation.
 They can then advise you on your options for moving forward with a claim.